iamshadmirza/BlogsByShad/blogs/node-lesson6/index.md

   console.log(files);
 });

-// it can be changes into promise as
+// it can be changed into promise as

 const readDirectory = util.promisify(fs.readdir);

-// then we can use it like a promise, either if .then() approach or async approach
+// then we can use it as a promise, either if .then() approach or async approach

 readDirectory('./path-to-folder')
   .then(files => {